bjorntrondsen/rails_exception_handler/README.markdown

 ## Compatiblity

-The gem is tested against Rails 3.0.9.
+The gem should work with all versions of Rails 3.
 It does not work with Rails 2.
 See travis-ci for info on which rubies it is tested against: http://travis-ci.org/#!/Sharagoz/rails_exception_handler